Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Defence Innovation Program

 ASCA is not the answer.
-More government grants and innovation accelerators which focus on supporting independent R&D approaches does not work for the end users – the Australian Defence Force (ADF).
+More government grants and innovation accelerators supporting small, fragmented, and independent R&D approaches does not work for the end users – the Australian Defence Force (ADF) and national security apparatus.
+Australia’s SMEs need a facilitator to help them collaborate to produce end-to-end solutions to solve defence and national security problems.

-• ASCA is still largely grant program.
+• ASCA is still largely a grant program.

 • Grants are administered through lengthy and complex procurement processes.

-• Grantees are mostly compartmentalised from end-users.
+• Grantees are mostly compartmentalised from end-users and each other.

 • Limited-to-no participation by ASCA in the innovation cycle.